Synthetic Drug Associated with Cases of Hallucination, Attacks on Police

 Under the bill, possessing, distributing, manufacturing or selling one ounce or more of the drug would be a crime of the second degree.
 A crime of the second degree is punishable by imprisonment for a term of five to 10 years, a fine of up to $150,000 or both.
 Possessing, distributing, manufacturing or selling less than one ounce would be a crime of the third degree, punishable by imprisonment for a term of three to five years, a fine of up to $15,000 or both.

 Alpha-PVP has been cited as a factor in cases of paranoia, violent behavior resulting in harm to self or others and death, according to the National Institute on Drug Abuse.

 “Aside from causing serious damage to those who use the drug, alpha-PVP puts added strain on the medical professionals and law enforcement officers who often must come to their rescue,” said Eustace (D-Bergen/Passaic).
 “By getting a handle on this matter now, we can help prevent the violence and fatalities tied to flakka use.”

 “Having observed the devastating impact this drug has had in other states, New Jersey now has the opportunity to avoid the proliferation of alpha-PVP in our own state,” said Benson (D-Mercer/Middlesex).
-“This bill makes it clear that those who possess, manufacture or sell flakka in New Jersey will face the same penalties as those already established for the possession, manufacture or sale of other deadly synthetic drugs.”
+“This bill makes it clear that those who possess, distribute, manufacture or sell flakka in New Jersey will face the same penalties as those already established for the possession, distribution, manufacture or sale of other deadly synthetic drugs.”